 A well-known musician from Mozambique, Feliciano Dos Santos, was recently featured in a New York Times article on his use of pop music toward changing people’s sanitation habits, especially in far-flung rural villages.
 His songs include messages regarding boiling water to prevent diarrhea and washing one’s hands before leaving the bathroom.
 His band, Massukos gained international fame via a combination of pop and socially relevant songs, while his nonprofit Estamos (“We are”) installs latrines and provides services to AIDS patients.

-The 2008 presidential election in the United States has been touted as an epic battle over many things – over whether and how to continue US military involvement in Iraq, over whether and how to boost private companies’ efforts to dig their way out of a global financial markets crisis, over whether and how to change the overarching course of the country from the trajectory it has been on for the past
+The 2008 presidential election in the United States has been touted as an epic battle over many things – over whether and how to continue US military involvement in Iraq, over whether and how to boost private companies’ efforts to dig their way out of a global financial markets crisis, over whether and how to change the overarching course of the country from the trajectory it has been on for the past eight years.
+These contours of th

 Like Sina, I too was recently in Cape Town as part of a team of trainers delivering a course titled 'People, Politics and Change: Communication Approaches for Governance Reform'.
 The participants were 29 senior government officials from 10 different African countries.